TheOnlySG/face-detection/INFORMATION.md

-the face detection program detects your face using harrcascade and puts a square around your face. the camera named program is a image capturing program . library used = opencv
+the face detection program detects your face using harrcascade and puts a square around your face. the camera named program is a image capturing program . library used = opencv haarcascade_frontalface_default.xml must bekept in the same folder which contains the facedetection program
 # opencv functions used :
 **1)cv2.videocapture()**--
 cv2.VideoCapture(0) opens the default camera, and you can pass 1 or other indices for different cameras if available.